GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations: Sample outputs

 \subsection{Pseudo-color images}

-To visualize the sample outcomes of \texttt{GalaxyGenius} (see Figure~\ref{fig: rgb}), we generated pseudo-color images of selected spiral galaxies for CSST, Euclid, HST, JWST, Roman, and HSC, using the \texttt{make\_rgb} routine in Astropy~\footnote{\url{https://docs.astropy.org/en/stable/visualization/rgb.html\#}} based on the data products described in the previous subsections.
-However, it is important to note that optimal parameters for creating pseudo-color images require evaluation across a wide field for various observations, while we employ the default settings ~\footnote{\url{https://docs.astropy.org/en/stable/visualization/rgb.html\#rgb-images-using-arbitrary-stretching}} for the purpose of demonstration.
+To visualize the sample outcomes of \texttt{GalaxyGenius}, we generated pseudo-color images of selected spiral galaxies for CSST, Euclid, HST, JWST, Roman, and HSC, using the \texttt{make\_rgb} routine in \texttt{Astropy}~\footnote{\url{https://docs.astropy.org/en/stable/visualization/rgb.html\#}} based on the data products described in the previous subsections.
+However, it is important to note that optimal parameters for creating pseudo-color images require an evaluation across a wide field for various observations, while we employed the default settings ~\footnote{\url{https://docs.astropy.org/en/stable/visualization/rgb.html\#rgb-images-using-arbitrary-stretching}} for the purpose of demonstration.

 In the upper panel of Figure~\ref{fig: rgb}, {we present subhalo 253881 at $z=0.06$ (snapshot 94) from IllustrisTNG.} The photometric bands employed are ($g, r, z$) for CSST, (Y, J, H) for Euclid, (IR\_F105W, IR\_F125W, IR\_160W) for HST, (F070W, F150W, F200W) for JWST, (F087, F129, F184) for Roman, and ($g, r, z$) for HSC respectively.
 The sizes of the cutouts are $74.4^{\prime\prime}\times74.4^{\prime\prime}$ for the face-on case (upper row) and $74.4^{\prime\prime}\times37.2^{\prime\prime}$ for the edge-on case (lower row).
 As shown in panel (a), the fine structures of the galaxy are resolved to varying levels by different telescopes.
 However, the differences are insignificant, given that the selected galaxy is both nearby and relatively large.